siddk/voltron-robotics/examples/xla-reference/README.md

 data parallel training pipeline).
 As a result, `xpretrain.py` is here mostly for documentation purposes, with a fully refactored version `pretrain.py` forthcoming.

-We also include the original cloud preprocesssing script `xpreprocess.py` for completeness.
+We also include the original cloud preprocessing script `xpreprocess.py` for completeness (this is more general).